khaledk2/leb-beta/docs/installation/nginx_prerequisites.rst

 NGINX Prerequisite Resources
 ----------------------------

 NGINX acts as a reverse-proxy and load balancer for Local EnteroBase.
 It will serve requests from the website to all the servers it is installed on.
 This page guides you through the creation of the resources required to install and configure NGINX.
 It is important to have these resources ready before continuing with the installation process, especially if you choose the "Automatic Installation" option.
+During the installation you will be prompted to copy your resources into the relevant directories, so there is no need to formulate the exact directory (shown below) required by NGINX (just make sure you have the "nginx.conf" and cert files ready).

 NGINX Resource Directory Structure
 ==================================